Getting A New Pet

 John and I returned to Canada on the 1st of October.
 Coming home to our house without Tadhg was strange and sad.
 One of the things that Covid19 has given me is time.
 Time to contemplate, time to listen to myself, time to understand myself more, and time to learn what I need to be and feel happy.
 I need love.
 That’s it.
 All the other stuff is a bonus.
 Our furry friends – be they our own pets, someone else’s pet, the squirrel that comes to say “Hi” to me in the back garden, the family of Cardinal birds that hang out in our trees, the birds that circle in the sky above me… these sentinel beings have one thing in common they have open hearts and exude life, living, and pure positive energy.

 I am ready for another pet to enter my life.
 Not because it’s been long enough since Tadhg passed; Covid19 intensified and sped up the grieving process.
 I am ready because I know it feels right.
 I also know I am someone whose life and mental health is enhanced by having a pet.
 John is ready too.
-This time however we are rescuing a dog.
+This time however we are rescuing a dog from Soi Dog Foundation in Thailand.
 I grew up with dogs but have not had one since I was a teenager.
 So, it’s a big step.
 A new family member, a new friend.

 Finding a dog has been quite the journey as, along with the passion of making sourdough bread during Covid19, the whole world has also decided to adopt pets.
 So there really aren’t many out there!
 But we think we have found him.
 It’s a long process to adopt/rescue a dog – interviews, virtual home visits, and all kinds of modifications that need to happen to the house, supplies to purchase, budgets to make, insurance to buy.
 We are now planning around him and we haven’t yet met.